Juno-T/TH-law-json/README.md

 # TH-law-json
-Parsing Thai laws into more interpretable json format.
+Parsing Thai laws into more interpretable json and csv formats.

-:construction: The project is in progress

 ## Usage